-The study is designed to test the primary hypothesis of vaccine efficacy (VE) in the per-protocol (PP): H0: VE $\leq$ 30% versus H1: VE $\geq$ 30% and will be evaluated at a 2.5% one-sided significance level.
+H0: VE $\leq$ 30% versus H1: VE $\geq$ 30% and each hypothesis will be evaluated at a 2.5% one-sided significance level.

+The co-primary endpoints will evaluate:

-The primary endpoint will evaluate the first occurrence of molecularly confirmed, moderate to severe/critical COVID-19 according to the case definition (Section 8.1.3.1), with onset at least 14 days after the 2nd vaccination with Ad26.COV2.S versus placebo, in the PP population including all events with and without comorbidities.
+- the first occurrence of molecularly confirmed, moderate to severe/critical COVID-19 according to the case definition (Section 8.1.3.1), with onset at least 14 days after vaccination with Ad26.COV2.S versus placebo, in the PP population, including all events from both age groups, with and without comorbidities. - the first occurrence of molecularly confirmed, moderate to severe/critical COVID-19 according to the case definition (Section 8.1.3.1), with onset at least 28 days after vaccination with Ad26.COV2.S versus placebo, in the PP population, including all events from both age groups, with and without comorbidities.

-If the primary endpoint hypothesis testing is successful, secondary objectives will be evaluated against a null hypothesis employing a lower limit VE>0%.
+If testing for both primary endpoint hypotheses are successful, secondary objectives will be evaluated against a null hypothesis employing a lower limit VE>0%.
 The method to perform hypothesis testing of primary and secondary objectives preserving the FWER will be specified in the SAP.
 The FWER will be controlled at 2.5%.